-- 1. Sept.
-2013 resolution acknowledging draft ATP. - More opportunity for input.
-Regional work group met five times. - 3.
-Approx. 40 people participated; email updates and materials sent to approx. 120 people. - 4.
-TPAC work group met on changes to RTP. - 5.
-Now have a Public Review Draft of the ATP reflects the refinement of the work group to date. - 6.
-Work group have expressed support for the process and the changes made. - 7.
-Regional staff see value of the ATP.
+- Sept.
+2013 resolution acknowledging draft/ more opportunity for input. - 2.
+Regional work group met five times. - 40 people participated verbal and written comments - 4.
+TPAC work group discussed changes to RTP. - Now have a Public Review Draft of the ATP refelcting the refinement of the work group to date. - 6.
+Work group have expressed support for the process and the changes made.